 In The Neverending Story III, that brief moment of silence between where he stops laughing and starts smashing.

-A minor one, but in his "Baby Geniuses 2" review, what is the last resort Brentlefloss and Uncle Yo take to snap the Critic out of his supposed coma?
+Both Baby Geniuses movies caused Critic to go into a coma.
+In the sequel, what is the last resort brentalfloss and Uncle Yo take to snap the Critic out of his supposed coma?
 An ironto the FACE!
-Thankfully, they are prevented from using it, but STILL!

 The sound-bite he sometimes uses of gunshots and children screaming.